Skip to main content

 Every Week on Sundays @ 5:00 p.m.
 EST

-Join us Every Week for the Holy City Sunday Church Service, Available In Person or Online!
+Join us Every Week for the Holy City Sunday Virtual Church Service Online!

-Everyone is welcome to join our spiritual community on Sundays at the Church of the Holy City, held live every week in person in the church sanctuary or online via Zoom.
+Everyone is welcome to join our spiritual community on Sundays at the Church of the Holy City, held live every week online via Zoom.
 Join Us!

 Our Sunday in-person attendance is growing!